1987–88 Los Angeles Lakers season: NBA playoffs

+In the 1988 NBA Finals, the Lakers faced off against the 2nd–seeded Detroit Pistons, who were led by the trio of All-Star guard Isiah Thomas, Adrian Dantley and Joe Dumars.
+The Lakers lost Game 1 to the Pistons at home, 105–93 at the Great Western Forum, but managed to win the next two games, which included a Game 3 win over the Pistons on the road, 99–86 at the Pontiac Silverdome.
+However, the Lakers lost the next two games, including a Game 5 loss to the Pistons at the Pontiac Silverdome, 104–94 as the Pistons took a 3–2 series lead.
+The Lakers managed to win their next two home games at the Great Western Forum, winning Game 6 over the Pistons by a score of 103–102, and then winning Game 7 by a score of 108–105 to win in another hard-fought seven-game series, winning their second consecutive NBA championship, and eleventh overall; Worthy, who had a triple-double of 36 points, 16 rebounds and 10 assists in Game 7, was named the NBA Finals Most Valuable Player.
+The Lakers also became the NBA's first repeat champions since the Boston Celtics did it in the 1968–69 NBA season.

-By the time the Lakers had finished their season, they had played an NBA record of 106 games, including another record of 24 playoff games, winning 77 and losing 29; the team went 62–20 in the regular season and 15–9 in the playoffs, en route to their sixth NBA championship in Los Angeles, and their 11th overall in franchise history.
-HoopsHype would later rank this squad as the team with the 13th easiest route to the NBA Finals championship (in terms of team records of their opponents), primarily due to the record that the Spurs had this season.
+By the time the Lakers had finished their season, they had played an NBA record of 106 games, including another record of 24 playoff games, winning 77 and losing 29; the team went 62–20 in the regular season and 15–9 in the playoffs, en route to their sixth NBA championship in Los Angeles, and their eleventh overall in franchise history.

-The 1988 NBA Finals was the last time the Showtime-era Lakers won an NBA championship; it was also the final time that the franchise won a championship at the Great Western Forum.
+In 2024, HoopsHype ranked the 1987–88 Lakers as the team with the 13th easiest route to the NBA Finals championship (in terms of team records of their opponents), primarily due to the record that the Spurs had this season.
+The 1988 NBA Finals was the last time that the Showtime-era Lakers won an NBA championship; it was also the final time that the franchise won a championship at the Great Western Forum.
 The Lakers did not win another championship until 2000, when they were playing at the Staples Center (now known as the Crypto.com Arena).

+Aftermath

+Following the season, Rambis signed as a free agent with the Charlotte Hornets expansion team.